-Council Plan Priority Actions 2021-2025 A safe, healthy and active community A prosperous and learning community A vibrant and culturally rich community A clean, green and sustainable community An accessible and connected community An attractive, thriving and well built community An inclusive and diverse community A well governed and empowered community Implement Council's Environmentally Sustainable Design Local Planning Policy into the Maroondah Planning Scheme • 0 0 Work in partnership to implement the Reimagining Tarralla Creek project 0 0 • 0 0 Review, update and implement Council's Sustainability Strategy, and Climate Change Risk and Adaptation Strategy 0 • 0 0 Review, update and implement Council's Carbon Neutral Strategy, including participation in the power purchasing agreement 0 • 0 0 0 Develop and implement Council's Waste, Litter and Resource Recovery Strategy 2020-2030 0 • 0 Prepare and implement a Maroondah Habitat Connectivity Action Plan • 0 Implement a streetscape enhancement program, including a significant increase in tree planting • 0 0
+The state of the s N. T. 7/2 as Council Plan Priority Actions 2021-2025 A safe, healthy and active community A prosperous and learning community A vibrant and culturally rich community A clean, green and sustainable community An accessible and connected community An attractive, thriving and well built community An inclusive and diverse community A well governed and empowered community Successfully transition the Eastern Regional Libraries service to a Beneficial Enterprise Model • 0 Deliver the Local Neighbourhood place activation projects in the Croydon South local activity centre and Ringwood East neighbourhood activity centre 0 0 • 0 0 Design the Karralyka redevelopment, and undertake staged redevelopment works • 0 0 Implement the Arts and Cultural Development Strategy 2020-2025 and work with the Maroondah Arts Advisory Committee to maximise arts and cultural opportunities across Maroondah 0 0 • 0 0 0 0 Implement Council's Environmentally Sustainable Design Local Planning Policy into the Maroondah Planning Scheme • 0 0 Work in partnership to deliver the staged implementation of the Reimagining Tarralla Creek project 0 0 • 0 0 Implement Council's Sustainability Strategy 2022-2031, including development of a Climate Change Plan integrating carbon reduction and climate adaptation measures O • 0 0 0